 What will your tuition be?
-The NCES states that your average annual cost to attend a public, four year school is $19,189.
-You will find that the average tuition was higher for private and for profit schools, at $39,529.
+DataUSA states that your median annual cost to attend an in state public, four year school is $3,468.
+You will find that the median tuition was higher for out of state private and for profit schools, at $13,000.
 Below, you can compare tuition for these schools that offer practical nursing certificate programs:

 |School||# of Credits Required||Cost Per Credit||Total Certificate Cost|

 You will find that DataUSA lists 1,401 institutions with Licensed Practical and Vocational Nurse Training programs.
 From those schools, you can see students were awarded 91,068 degrees in 2017 (the most recent data).
 What was the most common credential awarded in this field?
 You can see it was a one to two year post secondary certificate.